MaheshNidugala97/MaheshNidugala97/README.md

 - I am currently pursuing a master's degree in **Applied Computer Science**.
 - I have around 4 years of experience as backend developer with a demonstrated history of working on development and maintenance of Java backend services and APIs.
-- My technical expertise spans Java, Spring Framework, JavaScript, Node.js, Express.js, and DevOps.
+- My technical expertise spans **Java, Spring Framework, JavaScript, Node.js, Express.js, and DevOps**.
 - Email Id: <mahesh.nidugala.de@gmail.com>